 What is the content of a shared menus settings file (for advanced users)?

 Each shared menu settings file is saved in a separate .ini files stored on a shared drive or folder.
-Each user can add a shared menu as for other menus using the Add Favorite button.
+User can add a shared menu using the Add Favorite command.
 The info about the added shared menu is stored in the user's QuickAccessPopup.ini file in a line like this: